jerodrhodes/Project2/README.md

 #### 1. Exported CSV data from Open Data KC and the Census Bureau
 #### 2. Open Data KC data used to create three data frames for covid, crime and population stats
 #### 3. Data frames were deployed using SQLAlchemy to create a SQL Database
+#### 4. GeoJSON data used in conjunction with covid and population data added to build choloropleth map.
+#### 5. Used API to pull census data and combined with zip code latitude and longitude to get population by zip code.
+#### 6. Utilizing Flask,  did an API call to our SQL database to return a json list to create our visualizations

 ## Final layout: